Western Apache language: Place names

 Many Western Apache place names that are currently in use are believed to be creations of Apache ancestors.
 Keith Basso, a prominent Western Apache linguist, writes that the ancestors frequently traveled for food, and the need to remember specific places was "facilitated by the invention of hundreds of descriptive placenames that were intended to depict their referents in close and exact detail."
-Basso also writes that place names provide descriptions of specific locations and also "positions for viewing these locations."
-The place names are a fundamental aspect of Western Apache communication, allowing for what Basso describes as an appropriation of "mythic significance" for “specialized social ends" via the practice of "speaking with names."
+Basso also writes that place names provide descriptions of specific locations and also "positions for viewing these locations".
+The place names are a fundamental aspect of Western Apache communication, allowing for what Basso describes as an appropriation of "mythic significance" for "specialized social ends" via the practice of "speaking with names".

 Place names can be descriptive or commemorative or a means of identifying clans.
 Social groups will often use place names as a way to communicate.
-For example, they use place names to explain what happened to them: if there is a story linked to the location, they can relate to it or use it as a warning.
-That use of place names is known in the culture as "shooting with stories," as they shoot one another with stories like arrows of information.
+For example, they use place names to explain what happened to them: If there is a story linked to the location, they can relate to it or use it as a warning.
+This use of place names is known in the culture as "shooting with stories", as they shoot one another with stories like arrows of information.